Rezaeskandar/SPA-multiplayer-game-in-the-browser/README.md

 Client side only decoration of the page we have builded.
 All logic has been generated in server side.
 We had fetching data from server side.

+Proper navigation will show you way of logging and way of playing.
+You will see only high score of the all user.
+You dont need to logging in th game.

 ## Structure of Project:
 |   Tasks     |   Framwork    |  Effect  |
 |-----|--------|-------|